 “There’s still a magic buzz around digital marketing.
 We’ve demystified it and made it real.” – Professor Garrett Hall

-“You should know how to apply the stuff you learn.
-Digital marketing is huge, it’s very broad, and we covered all of it,” adds Stoykova, whose skills and accomplishments are now displayed in her online portfolio.
+"You should know how to apply the stuff you learn.
+Digital marketing is huge, it’s very broad, and we covered all of it,” adds Stoykova, who has since launched a lifestyle, fashion and beauty blog that showcases her content marketing skills.
 “I feel like I’ve found something I really like, which was my purpose of coming to Sheridan.
-Now, I’m completely sure about what I want to do.”
+Now, I’m completely sure about what I want to do."

 To see the students’ work in action, visit one of Sheridan’s nine marketing class websites: